0x90JMP/0x90JMP.github.io/_posts/2026-06-18-stealing-azure-tokens-template.md

 ## What Attackers Do With Stolen Tokens

 Bearer tokens are immediately usable.
-No cracking, no further exploitation—the token *is* the credential.
+No cracking, no further exploitation-the token *is* the credential.

 ### Default Azure CLI Behaviour: Azure Resource Manager Access